m3trik/uitk/docs/README.md

 # UITK: Dynamic UI Management for Python with PySide2

-UITK is a comprehensive Python package designed to streamline the creation, management, and interaction of user interfaces (UIs) using PySide2.
-With a focus on versatility, UITK leverages a naming convention-based switchboard module to dynamically load UI files, register custom widgets, manage slots and styles, and facilitate interaction with widgets.
+UITK is a comprehensive Python package designed to streamline the creation, management, and interaction of user interfaces (UIs) using Python3|PySide2.
+With a focus on versatility, UITK leverages a naming convention-based switchboard module to dynamically load UI files, register custom widgets, manage slots, styles, states, and facilitate interaction with widgets.
 The primary goal of UITK is to simplify the development process of complex UIs and enhance the efficiency of event handling.

 ## Key Features